osposweb/osposweb.github.io/Purchasing.md

 8/30/2017 Steve - I assimilated Maker and Checker into Prepared and Approved and then I added Submitted so that we can track all steps of purchase order preparation.
 I also dropped the purchase order detail and created the requisition detail in order to better reflect the real life history of a purchase order.
 Also note that the employee ids of the maker and checker are being tracked on the purchase order header as Prepared By, Approved By, and additionally we now have Submitted By.

 8/31/2017 Steve - I dropped the "New" status for purchase order header because I could no longer justify the existence of that status since the requisition detail can now be created without a purchase order header.

+9/11/2017 Steve - I started assimilating changes requested by daN4cat into the requirements document but ran out of time.
+Will pick it up later.